struktured/bs-holochain/README.md

    Since a zome requires a genesis function and possibly a receiver function, so does the below functor.
 In this example builtin modules are used for both.
-The [Genesis.Success] module just returns the true and does no initialize.
+The [Genesis.Success] module just returns true and does no initialization.
 Similarly, the send and receive functions operate on the unit value.
 *)
 include Builder.Build(Genesis.Success)(SendReceive.Unit)